superkekko/MManager/README.md

 6. Once completed go to `http://localhost/index.php` and connect with `admin/admin`;

 ## How to update
-- To update the web version download the current relese;
+- To update the web version download the current release;
 - To update the db go to Settings and press update.

 ## Thanks to